Zimbabwe

 Risk Environment

-Zimbabwe has experienced severe El Nino-induced droughts in recent years that have resulted in successive crop failures.
-The country’s significant macroeconomic issues have deepened the impact, as remittances fell as a result of the devaluation of the South African rand, and a nationwide cash shortage meant that workers weren’t being paid and the Grain Management Board was late in paying farmers.
+Zimbabwe has experienced severe El Niño-induced droughts in recent years that have resulted in successive crop failures.
+The country’s significant macroeconomic issues have deepened the impact, as remittances fell as a result of the devaluation of the South African rand.
+A nationwide cash shortage meant that workers were not being paid, and the Grain Management Board was late in paying farmers.
 Formal financial institutions dramatically cut back on providing credit to farmers and livestock owners, making it more difficult to cope with the effects of the drought and mitigate against future shocks.

-The Zimbabwe Resilience Building Fund, a partnership between the Government of Zimbabwe and several international development organizations, aims to build resilience to shocks and stresses and protect development gains by focusing on three key areas:
+The Zimbabwe Resilience Building Fund aims to build resilience to shocks and stresses and protect development gains by focusing on three key areas:

 A New Approach to Labor Market Assessments